KevinAst/feature-u/docs/concepts.md

 # Basic Concepts

-In order to get a high level understanding of feature-u, let's start by chronicling a typical feature-based development quandary ...
+In order to get a high level understanding of **feature-u**, let's start by chronicling a typical feature-based development quandary ...